Introduction

 - Mix a few drops of dish soap with warm water.

-- Apply with a sponge to the stain and gently work it in to lift the grease or oil.
+- Use a sponge to apply it to the stain, gently working it in to lift away grease or oil.

 For Persistent Stains